Leave a Message

 “We are thrilled to be able to honor them with a living tribute to this young couple who, against all odds, survived to live out their later years in this little cottage.”
 The donation will be directed to an endowment fund, said Rabbi Bruce Greenbaum, which will help secure the future of Congregation Beth Israel for generations to come.
 “That this donation comes in memory of those who survived or were impacted by the Holocaust, is so significant and meaningful to the local synagogues that continue to thrive as a foundation for Judaism,” Greenbaum said.

-Work With Weathers Gannaway Group
+Work With Staples Gannaway & Weathers Group

 We navigate buyers through public and private listings, coming soon and off market properties.
 We utilize discreetly marketed connections and diverse localities to find the perfect fit at the best price.
 Using expert negotiating skills, sellers are confident we can help realize the highest price for their properties through strategic and timely marketing thereby engaging the broadest and most engaged buyers.
 Whether you’re buying or selling a home, we know that moving is a big decision and the Weathers Gannaway Group is your partner for a smooth and beneficial transition.